REINS-SJTU/pharos/README.md

 ## Benchmark

-Benchmark procedure is up to the users, but some helper functions are available in module [benches](benches).
+The benchmark procedure is up to the users, but some helper functions with multiprocessing support are available in module [benches](benches).
 Refer to [analysis.ipynb](analysis.ipynb) for basic usage and sample analysis.

 ## License